Coin Flipper — Flip a Coin Online

 Frequently Asked Questions

-To flip a coin online, visit the coin flipper tool at the top of this page and click the "Flip Coin" button (or click the coin image directly).
-The tool generates a random result of heads or tails instantly, with no signup required.
-For multiple flips, switch to the Multi-Flip tab and enter any number between 1 and 1,000.
-Results are generated entirely in your browser using JavaScript's pseudo-random number generator.
+To flip a coin online, visit the coin flipper tool at the top of this page and click the "Flip Coin" button, click the coin image directly, or press the Spacebar shortcut.
+The tool generates an instant 50/50 heads or tails result with no signup required.
+For multiple coins, switch to the Multi-Flip tab and enter any number between 1 and 1,000.
+All results are generated entirely in your browser using a pseudo-random number generator.

-Online coin flippers use pseudo-random number generators (PRNGs), which produce results that are statistically indistinguishable from true randomness for practical uses.
-The JavaScript engine's Math.random() function uses xorshift128+ seeded by system entropy, passing all standard NIST randomness tests.
-For coin flips, games, classroom experiments, and binary decisions, PRNGs behave as perfectly fair coins.
-True randomness (from hardware entropy sources) is only required in cryptographic applications, where predictability is a security concern.
+Online coin flippers use pseudo-random number generators (PRNGs), which produce results statistically indistinguishable from true randomness for practical uses.
+This tool's Math.random() function uses the xorshift128+ algorithm seeded by system entropy, passing all NIST randomness tests.
+True randomness (from hardware entropy sources) is only required in cryptographic applications.
+For coin flips, games, experiments, and decisions, a PRNG behaves as a perfectly fair coin.

-Yes — each coin toss is an independent event.
-The outcome of one flip has absolutely no effect on any other flip.
-This is the independence property that defines a Bernoulli trial.
-No matter how many heads in a row you have seen, the probability of heads on the very next flip remains exactly 0.5.
-The Gambler's Fallacy — the belief that tails is "due" after a run of heads — is a mathematical error that exploits our intuition but contradicts probability theory.
+Yes — every coin toss is an independent event.
+The outcome of one flip has absolutely no effect on any subsequent flip.
+No matter how many heads in a row you have seen, the probability of heads on the very next flip remains exactly 0.5 (50%).
+The Gambler's Fallacy — the belief that tails is "due" after a run of heads — is a mathematical error.
+Independence is what defines a Bernoulli trial and makes coin flips reliable for fair decisions.

 A fair coin toss is any method that produces heads and tails with exactly equal probability: P(Heads) = P(Tails) = 0.5.
-A physical coin toss is approximately fair but can carry small biases from weight distribution, starting orientation, or catching technique.
-A 2007 study by Diaconis, Holmes, and Montgomery found coins tend to land on the same side they start slightly more than 50% of the time.
-Virtual coin flippers eliminate all physical bias through mathematical random generation, making them the most reliable method for equal-probability binary outcomes.
+A physical coin toss is approximately fair but can carry small biases — Stanford research by Diaconis, Holmes, and Montgomery found coins tend to land on the same side they start on about 51% of the time.
+Virtual coin flippers eliminate all physical bias through mathematical random generation, making them the most statistically reliable method for a true 50/50 binary outcome.

-A Bernoulli trial is a random experiment with exactly two possible outcomes — success (probability p) and failure (probability 1−p) — where p remains constant across all trials and each trial is independent.
-A single coin flip is the textbook example: P(Heads) = 0.5 is the "success" probability, and each flip is independent of all others.
-Repeating Bernoulli trials n times produces a binomial distribution.
-The concept was formalized by Jacob Bernoulli (1655–1705), whose 1713 work Ars Conjectandi laid the foundations of modern probability theory and proved the Law of Large Numbers.
+A Bernoulli trial is a random experiment with exactly two possible outcomes — success (probability p) and failure (probability 1−p) — where p remains constant and each trial is independent.
+A coin flip is the textbook example: P(Heads) = 0.5 (success), P(Tails) = 0.5 (failure).
+Repeating n Bernoulli trials produces a binomial distribution.
+The concept was formalized by Jacob Bernoulli (1655–1705), whose 1713 work Ars Conjectandi proved the Law of Large Numbers and laid the foundations of modern probability theory.